IMsumitkumar/python-basics-QnA/Functions.md

 So here we are passing `greet` function as an argument to `execute_function` and calling it.
 As a result, it will print "Hello".

-###  What is a lambda function in Python and when is it useful?
+### Q:  What is a lambda function in Python and when is it useful?

 A lambda function is a small, anonymous function that is defined using the lambda keyword.
 It is useful when you need a small function to perform a specific task in a concise way, without needing to create a separate named function.
 For example: